sandraattar/Code-Wars/readme.md

 - findNextSquare(121) --> returns 144
 - findNextSquare(625) --> returns 676
 - findNextSquare(114) --> returns -1 since 114 is not a perfect

+## Sum of Multiples of 3 and 5
+-If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.

+-Find the sum of all the multiples of 3 or 5 below 1000.